jamiegau/cinema-catcher-app/README.md

 # Supported Cinema Equipment
 The following equipment are slated for integration into this toolset.

 - Cinema-player: Dolby and Qube is mostly complete.
 Barco is coming in 3 months or so, after we can get access to a Barco ICMP to test against (COVID crisis slowing things down a lot).
-GDC will not be suported as GDC have refused to allow the implementaion of their API.
-This is disappointing position by GDC as many small independants cinemas who could take advatage of this tool utilise GDC equipment.
+GDC has recently come onboard and will also be supported in coming months.
 - Projectors: NEC and Barco are in the works.
 - Sound processors: JSD/QSC, Dolby are in the works.
 - IO-control: RLY-8 and JNior are in the wortks.